Molly Stark Sanatorium

-Bedridden patients were sent to the upper floor, and as improvements to their health was noted, they were transferred one floor lower at a time until they reached the first level.
-The lowest-floor patients, or those with ambulant or semi-ambulant cases, were allowed to roam the grounds.
+Bedridden patients were sent to the upper floor.
+As improvements to their health were noted, they were transferred one floor lower at a time until they reached the first level.
+5 The lowest-floor patients, or those with ambulant or semi-ambulant cases, were allowed to roam the grounds.
+The second floor contained a large assembly room that could accommodate 100 people with a library, game room and radios.